-This vining plant’s air-purifying ability is more than just NASA-certified, as impressive as that may be.
+This vining plant’s air-purifying ability is more than just NASA-certified.

-Researchers told the 2005 annual meeting of the American College of Allergy, Asthma and Immunology of a study that found English ivy can remove allergens like airborne mold and even airborne dog feces from the air, according to WebMD.
+Researchers told the 2005 annual meeting of the American College of Allergy, Asthma and Immunology about a study that found English ivy can clear the air of allergens such as airborne mold and even airborne dog feces, according to WebMD.